wp_nav_menu()WP 3.0.0

 CSS classes for menu items

-The following CSS classes are added to menu items (separating by condition which pages the user is on):
+The following CSS classes are added to menu items (divided by conditions on which pages the user is located):

 • .menu-item — for all menu items;

-• .menu-item-object-{object} ‒ for all items where {object} is replaced by post type or taxonomy name:
+• .menu-item-object-{object} — for all items. {object} will be replaced with the name of the post type or taxonomy:

 • .menu-item-object-category — for categories.